ThomasCulotta/PureBot/Commands_PureSushi.md

 ```
 **Remarks**

+Mod Only.
 Only the quote without quotation marks is required.
 The text will be formatted in quotation marks with the date and current game for you.

 ### quote del ID
 ```